hashiifab/Nabila-Salon/README.md

 npm run dev
 Open in Browser: Visit http://localhost:3000 in your browser to view the application.

-📸 Screenshots
-Note: Please add actual screenshots of the website here.

 📞 Contact
 For more information or inquiries: